-In your own interest, and in order to guarantee product reliability, you are strongly advised to refer to our authorized Dealers and workshops for any servicing requiring particular technical expertise.
+In your own interest, and in order to guarantee product reliability, you are strongly advised to refer to a Ducati Dealer or Authorised Workshop for any servicing requiring particular technical expertise.
 Our highly skilled staff have access to the implements required to perform any servicing job at best, and use Ducati original spare parts only as the best guarantee for full interchangeability, smooth running and long life.

-All Ducati motorcycles come with a Warranty Card.
-However, warranty does not apply to the motorcycles used in competitions or competitive trials.
+All Ducati motorcycles come with a "Warranty Card".
+The warranty does not apply to the motorcycles used in competitions.
 No motorcycle part may be tampered with, altered, or replaced with parts other than original Ducati spare parts during the warranty period, or the warranty will be automatically invalidated.